top of page

 The author mis-ordered the object pronoun (onu) and the adverb (önce) in the compound-complex sentence where the two compound clauses express two successive actions, each having its own object and adverb: önce + onu and sonra + bu mesajı.

-Tautological redundancy:
+Tautological duplication:

 The combined use of vb. (ve benzeri) and gibi is excessive, since both are used to give examples.